jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 - Online video platform based in Digbeth and London
 - We're like YouTube but for private businesses
-- Some big name clients: Eversheds, TRW, RFU, Tescos, Freshfields, Amec and some big name financial firms
+- Some big name : Eversheds, TRW, RFU, Tescos, Freshfields, Amec ...
 - Been on AWS for over 3 years, previously on Rackspace started on 1&1(Yuk!)
 - Platform is mostly PHP with new stuff in Node and bits of Python, Go and C#
 - Apache, HA Proxy, Redis, Mongo, MySQL, Memcache, CI(yuk!), Zend_Framework, Cilex, Express, Gearman, StatsD, Mesos and Docker